 This program comprises prize competitions across the Office of Energy Efficiency and Renewable Energy.
 It is designed to incentivize innovative U.S. entrepreneurs to strengthen American leadership in domestic manufacturing.
 These challenges accelerate the timeline for advancing ideas and prototypes to manufacturing scale while fostering partnerships through the American-Made Network.
 The Network connects competitors to National Labs, industry experts, mentors, and the facilities they need to advance their solutions and progress in the competition.

-Launched in June 2018, this $3 million prize competition is designed to revitalize U.S. solar manufacturing.
+- American-Made Solar Prize – Launched in June 2018, this $3 million prize competition is designed to revitalize U.S. solar manufacturing.
 The competition encourages innovators to quickly transform new ideas into early-stage prototypes ready for industry testing.
 The competition is administered by the National Renewable Energy Laboratory.
+View an infographic about the prize.

 The Solar District Cup, launched in spring 2019, is a multidisciplinary collegiate competition that challenges student teams to design and model distributed solar energy systems for multiple buildings on a local electrical distribution network.
 The goal is to design, model, and present the most reliable, resilient, cost-effective system possible while preparing students for solar careers.
 Teams compete in divisions, each with a distinct district-use case and winner, based on the quality of their solar energy system design.
-The Class of 2020 winners were announced in April 2020.
-The Class of 2021 teams will be announced in October 2020.
 The competition is administered by the National Renewable Energy Laboratory.

 The Solar in Your Community Challenge ran from April 2017 to October 2019 and sought to expand solar electricity access to all Americans.
 The $5 million program encouraged the development of new and innovative financial and business models for underserved groups in the solar market, like nonprofits, low- to moderate-income communities, and state, local, and tribal governments.
 More than 160 teams from 40 states, the District of Columbia, Puerto Rico, and Guam worked with technical assistance providers to develop projects and programs to serve these groups while proving that their solutions could be widely replicated and adopted by similar groups across the country.